1.2: Experiment_602_Empirical Formula of MgO 1_4_2

 Post Lab Questions:

-1. There are some experimental errors that could lead to high or low mole ratio between Mg and O. In each case below, decide whether the situation described would lead to a calculated ratio of too much oxygen, or too little oxygen, and explain your answer.
+1. Some experimental errors could result in a high or low molar ratio between Mg and O. In each case below, decide whether the situation described would lead to a calculated ratio of too much oxygen or too little oxygen, and explain your answer.

-(a) You forgot to do the initial drying step and proceeded right away to weighing the crucible and lid you obtained from the stockroom.
+(a) You forgot to perform the initial drying step and proceeded directly to weighing the crucible and lid you obtained from the stockroom.

 (b) Your magnesium ribbon is not shiny.
-But you did not polish it with steel wool prior to use as indicated in the experiment.
+But you did not polish it with steel wool before use, as indicated in the experiment.

 (c) You added more laboratory water than is needed in Part 3 Step 7, and you did not dry it out completely.

-(d) After strong heating of the crucible you removed the lid but dropped it and broke.
+(d) After strong heating of the crucible, you removed the lid but dropped it and broke it.
 You then obtained a new lid for the final weighing.

 How can the experiment for the determination of the empirical formula of an oxide of copper be improved?